Why Pro Film & TV Script Analysis is Critical to Writers

 It takes an expert to diagnose these gaps between intention and execution.

 Conversely, with a script that’s close to ready, script analysis services can help the writer put the finishing touches on it.
-Tidying up characterisation, dialogue, pacing and so on is still vey important for making that crucial first impression.
+Tidying up characterisation, the main character arc, dialogue, pacing, scene structure and so on is still very important for making that crucial first impression.

 Script analysis services can help the writer understand where their strengths are, clarifying where to head next in their writing journey.